 OSHA CITES SUFFOLK CONSTRUCTION COMPANY FOR ALLEGED REPEAT AND SERIOUS FALL PROTECTION HAZARDS FOLLOWING INSPECTION AT DOWNTOWN BOSTON WORKSITE

 The Occupational Safety and Health Administration (OSHA) of the U.S. Labor Department has cited Suffolk Construction Company, Incorporated, of Boston, Massachusetts, for alleged Repeat, Serious and Other than Serious violations of the Occupational Safety and Health Act following an inspection at a Boston construction site and has proposed penalties totaling $53,700.

-1998, after OSHA was informed of possible fall hazards at a construction site located at the Regal Bostonian Hotel on North Street in Boston.
+According to Brenda Gordon, OSHA area director for Boston and southeastern Massachusetts, the alleged violations were discovered during an inspection initiated November 25, 1998, after OSHA was informed of possible fall hazards at a construction site located at the Regal Bostonian Hotel on North Street in Boston.
 Suffolk Construction is the general contractor overseeing renovation of and construction of an addition to the hotel.
 In that role, Suffolk has overall responsibility for ensuring compliance with all applicable construction safety standards for the project.

 Specifically, the citations and proposed penalties encompass the following: